OmniJet-$\alpha$: The first cross-task foundation model for particle physics: Results

 However, this inclusive distribution might hide differences at the level of individual classes and jets.
 We therefore also consider the difference in mass for jets before and after tokenization and reconstruction \autoref{fig:tokenization_approach_comparison}~(center) for \thad\ jets.
 The unconditional tokenization leads to a systematic shift of approximately 15~GeV, while the conditional tokenization is well centered at zero.
 Increasing the codebook size from 512 to 8192 tokens substantially improves the resolution.
 This behavior is even more pronounced when considering the $N$-subjettiness~\cite{Thaler:2010tr} ratio $\tau_{32}$ in \autoref{fig:tokenization_approach_comparison}~(right).
-Both conditional and unconditional tokenization with 512 tokens results in shifted distributions, while the larger codebook size of 8192 recovers a peak close to zero.
-Furthermore, while the mass resolution of the conditional tokens is already centered close to zero when using a codebook size of 512, the width of the distribution improves drastically from $\sigma_{512}^\mathrm{cond}=8.3$~GeV to $\sigma_{8192}^\mathrm{cond}=4.0$~GeV when moving from a codebook size of 512 to a codebook size of 8192, where $\sigma$ corresponds to the standard deviation obtained from fitting a normal distribution to the mass resolution histograms.
+Both conditional and unconditional tokenization with 512 tokens results in drastically shifted distributions, while the larger codebook size of 8192 recovers a peak close to zero for the mass difference.
+Furthermore, using 8192 tokens moves the peak of the $\tau_{32}$ difference closer to zero, while a small bias towards smaller $\tau_{32}$ in reconstructed jets is still present.
+In addition to that, while the mass resolution of the conditional tokens is already centered close to zero when using a codebook size of 512, the width of the distribution improves drastically from $\sigma_{512}^\mathrm{cond}=8.3$~GeV to $\sigma_{8192}^\mathrm{cond}=4.0$~GeV when moving from a codebook size of 512 to a codebook size of 8192, where $\sigma$ corresponds to the standard deviation obtained from fitting a normal distribution to the mass resolution histograms.
 A similar behavior can be observed for other classes, where in some cases, depending on the jet observable and the jet type, the effect is even more extreme.
-Finally, the binning approach with a 21x21x21 linear bins in the input features of our VQ-VAE comes close to the mass resolution of the conditional tokens with a codebook size of 8192, while the resolution of the subjettiness ratio is notably worse.
-Moreover, while this binning approach with 9162 tokens leads to reasonable resolution of the \thad\ jets shown in \autoref{fig:tokenization_approach_comparison}, we found quite drastic mismodeling for \tlep\ and \hlnuqq\ jets with such small codebook sizes\footnote{ As expected, the resolution of the binning approach automatically leads to good resolution when the codebook size (i.e. the the number of bins) is increased to a sufficiently large number.
+Finally, the binning approach with a 21x21x21 linear bins\footnote{ The binning approach with 9261 tokens in a 21x21x21 grid is used as a reference, as it is the closest (but larger) number of bins (obtained with a NxNxN grid) compared to the codebook size of 8192 tokens. } in the input features of our VQ-VAE comes close to the mass resolution of the conditional tokens with a codebook size of 8192, while the resolution of the subjettiness ratio is notably worse.
+Moreover, while this binning approach with 9162 tokens leads to reasonable resolution of the \thad\ jets shown in \autoref{fig:tokenization_approach_comparison}, we found quite drastic mismodeling for \tlep\ and \hlnuqq\ jets with such small codebook sizes\footnote{ As expected, the resolution of the binning approach automatically leads to good resolution when the codebook size (i.e. the number of bins) is increased to a sufficiently large number.
 We found that around \num{64000} tokens (corresponding to a 40x40x40 grid) offer similar resolution as conditional tokenization with a codebook size of 8192. }.
 The distributions and the corresponding resolutions of the jet mass, jet \pt, as well as the subjettiness ratios $\tau_{32}$ and $\tau_{21}$ are shown for all ten jet types individually in \autoref{sec:token_quality_appendix}.
 Overall, the highest fidelity is achieved by conditional tokenization with a marked improvement from increasing the codebook size from 512 to 8192.